OOMoses/Data-Warehouse-Project/README.md

 # Data-Warehouse-Project
-Built a modern data warehouse using ETL, data modelling, and analytics best practices
+Built a modern SQL data warehouse using ETL, data modelling, and analytics best practices